sagnikc395/notes/cs-fundamentals/operating-systems/lec2.md

 	- **Memory**: RAM containing data and programs used by the CPU.
 	- **System Bus**: Communication medium between CPU,Memory and peripherals.
 How the CPU will fetch instructions from the memory.

-### What the OS can do is dictated in part by the architecture
-### Architectural support can greatly simplify or complicate the OS
+### What the OS can do is dictated in part by the architecture and Architectural support can greatly simplify or complicate the OS